kumarak/Granary-Drk/README.md

 ---------
 For compiling granary source : `core/build.sh`

 To run granary on native system use `core/load.py --run-locally`.
-It provides differnt options to loading granary in VM also.
-This inserts the granary modules and run core/kernel_linux/controller init with your options from core/dr_options.
+It provides differnt options for loading granary in VM.
+This inserts granary modules and run core/kernel_linux/controller init with options from core/dr_options.
 For granary the default client is set as cfi.

 load.py does following things :